 Thrombocytopenia may be associated with a variety of conditions, with associated risks that may range from life-threatening to no risk at all.
 At the time of initial presentation, the cause may be unclear and the direction of the platelet count trend may not be known.
 The clinician is faced with distinguishing among many possible causes of thrombocytopenia and determining the risks of bleeding, thrombosis, and other potential complications.

 Here we discuss our approach to the adult patient with unexpected thrombocytopenia, divided according to clinical presentation (eg, asymptomatic, associated with another condition, acutely ill hospitalized patient).
 This approach can be used by the primary care physician and the consulting hematologist.
 Thrombocytopenia in neonates and children, and thrombocytopenia during pregnancy are discussed separately.
-(See "Neonatal thrombocytopenia" and "Causes of thrombocytopenia in children" and "Thrombocytopenia in pregnancy".)
+(See "Causes of neonatal thrombocytopenia" and "Causes of thrombocytopenia in children" and "Thrombocytopenia in pregnancy".)

 DEFINITIONS AND AREAS OF CONCERN